What is an ad exchange?

 What is the difference between ad exchange and ad network?

 They are similar, but at the same time, they work in a completely different manner as separate elements of the same digital ad ecosystem.
-What is most important to diversify these, is to say that ad networks are companies that act as an intermediary between advertisers and sellers.
+What is most important to diversify these, is to say that an ad network is a company that acts as an intermediary between advertisers and sellers.
 Opposite to ad exchanges, which are technological platforms (not companies) where both parties purchase and sell ad inventory directly.
 The scope of the work of ad networks is based upon collecting inventory from a bunch of publishers and selling it to advertisers for a profit.
-So, not only do publishers gain revenue from what they sell, but they have to share some part of their profit with the ad network that they work with.
+So, not only do publishers gain stable ad revenue from what they sell, but they have to share some part of their profit with the ad network that they work with.
 In that scenario, the advertisers don’t know where their ads will appear, and publishers are not conscious of the buyer purchasing his ad inventory.

 Who manages ad exchanges?